brown-band/website/pages/scripts/1966-1967/fall/penn.md

 :sd[Band plays “There is Nothing Like a Dame”]

 :sd[Band forms concert oval.]\
-Now in concert formation, the Band plays selections from the Off-Broadway musical "The Fantasticks."
+Now in concert formation, the Band plays selections from the Off-Broadway musical “The Fantasticks.”